IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

    based protocols (e.g., NETCONF or RESTCONF) using the TE tunnel YANG data model {{!I-D.ietf-teas-yang-te}}.

-   This document defines a YANG data model {{!RFC7950}} for an RPC to request path computation, which complements the solution defined in
-   {{!I-D.ietf-teas-yang-te}}, to configure a TE tunnel path in "compute-only" mode.
+   This document defines a YANG data model {{!RFC7950}} that augments the RPC defined in {{!I-D.ietf-teas-yang-te}}.
+The use of this RPC is complimentary to the configuration of a TE tunnel path in "compute-only" mode, as described in {{!I-D.ietf-teas-yang-te}}.

    The YANG data model definition does not make any assumption about whether that the client or the server implement a "PCE"